jonesdevelopment/sonar-api/README.md

 Please only use versions that provide support for Minecraft **1.19 or higher**.

-ViaVersion and TCPShield/RealIP on BungeeCord are not supported and will cause issues.
+ViaVersion and Geyser on BungeeCord are not supported and will cause issues!